infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_cname_record.md

 The following list describes the parameters you must define in an `infoblox_cname_record` data source block (all of them are required):

-* `dns_view`: optional, specifies the DNS view in which the reverse mapping zone exists.
+* `dns_view`: optional, specifies the DNS view which the record's zone belongs to.
 If a value is not specified, the name `default` is used as the DNS view.
 * `canonical`: specifies the canonical name of the record in the FQDN format.
 * `alias`: specifies the alias name of the record in the FQDN format.